 How to Start

-ANCC accreditation demonstrates that organizations such as nursing groups, hospitals and health ministries meet rigorous standards for providing continuing nursing education (CNE) to registered nurses.
-Organizations that invest in continuing education for registered nurses can improve the professional practice of nursing and patient outcomes.
+ANCC accreditation demonstrates that organizations such as nursing groups, hospitals and health ministries meet rigorous standards for providing continuing professional development to registered nurses.
+Organizations that invest in continuing professional development or education for registered nurses can improve the professional practice of nursing and patient outcomes.

 Steps to Eligibility

 Eligibility requires an organization use ANCC criteria for at least 6 months prior to application.
-Organizations outside the US must also independently verify credentials of nurse leaders coordinating continuing education, a process that can take up to 3 months.
+Organizations outside the US must also independently verify credentials of nurse leaders coordinating continuing professional development, a process that can take up to 3 months.
 We recommend the following steps:

 - Use the Primary Accreditation Self-Assessment Tool [doc] to assess your readiness to apply.